Hunter Biden lashes out at George Clooney, other Democrats, over Joe Biden's 2024 campaign

 “What right do you have to step on a man who’s given 52 years of his f——— life to the services of this country and decide that you, George Clooney, are going to take out basically a full page ad in the f——— New York Times to undermine the president,” Hunter Biden said before he trailed off to talk about how Republicans are more unified than Democrats.

-Los Angeles-based representatives for Clooney did not immediately respond to an emailed request for comment.
+Los Angeles-based representatives for Clooney did not respond to an emailed request for comment.

 There were also weighty critiques of a number of longtime Democratic advisers.